hagen/sql-server-to-api-poller/README.md

 using Winston (npm package winston) to log to local file.
 NPM package forever can also be used, which will route console output to local files.
 I'm happy with either.

-# Stop/start
+# Start/stop/restart
+Starting the service should be done using _npm forever module_, or similar.
+The JSON config can reside in a local file.
+This should be read on every cron loop, and fed into the main module to run.
-The service should pick up where it left off upon restart.
+The service should pick up where it left off upon restarting.

 # API endpoint
 All updated records should be posted to an API endpoint.
 With a large volume of records, posting